 - In The Granite Shield, eleven-year-old Flairalynne leads a fireship raid on the enemy fleet — and follows it up by setting her father on fire.

-- A whole swarm of Molotov Truck boats turns the tide of battle when the New Crobuzon fleet attacks Armada in The Scar.
+- In The Scar, a whole swarm of Molotov boats turns the tide of battle when the New Crobuzon fleet attacks Armada.

 - In a non-combat example, the fleet that carries the Kite to the Edge in The Last Hero use rafts loaded with inflammable materials and swamp dragons to blast a gap in the Circumfence and clear the way for the vessel's launch.